forsbergsskola-se/gp21-22-0427-agario-jonathan-jonsson/AssignmentInfo.md

   * Listening and accepting Connections from player clients
   * When a player connects, it sends a server-unique ID to the player client and welcome message
   * Server sends default data (Speed, score, size and a random start position)
   * Server starts a new Task to listen to incoming messages.
+(OBS! happens once and is not relating to player connecting)

 * Client
   * The player enters their name